* Last Updated 24.03.2020

 – The fetus experiences an emergency or severe health concern

 – If the mother has a contagious virus that a vaginal birth would transmit to the baby

 Cesarean section can also happen at the mother’s request.
 The reasons for that decision may be a fear of pain and anxiety about vaginal delivery or previous experience.

 Some of the risks that C-section has for the mother are: blood loss, blood clots, wound infection and adverse reactions to anesthesia or medication.
 And risks to the baby include surgical injury and breathing difficulties.

 Recovery after a C-section

-The regular advises after C-section are to rest as much as possible, to not drive for about two weeks and to not lifting anything heavier than the baby.
+The regular advice after C-section is to rest as much as possible, to not drive for about two weeks and to not lifting anything heavier than the baby.
 So, take it easy and take your time.
 Everyone is different and needs a different time to recover.
 Don’t push yourself, you will feel better soon.
-The fully recovery after a C-section takes 4 to 8 weeks.
+The full recovery after a C-section takes 4 to 8 weeks.
 And this is the time the body needs to recover from the surgery.
-But, they say that it takes a woman’s body 18 months to recover after a pregnancy.
+But, they say that it takes a woman’s body 18 months to recover after pregnancy.
 And this is the time when the body restores all processes regardless of the way of birth.

 And I’m very satisfied with it, so I recommend it to you too.
 It can be used before and after any operation for quicker recovery.

 – Take time to sit with your baby